How to run Oracle SQL Developer on M1/M2

 Downloading and running SQL Developer on an ARM M1/M2 Mac with Apple Silicon is not straightforward, at least as of this writing.
 However, you can make it run like this.

-export APP_JAVA_HOME=/usr/local/opt/openjdk@8 - Check whether your Java installation is successful by doing
+5. Check whether your Java installation is successful by doingjava -version

 It should return something like below